cghiee/Car-ND-PID_lane_centering/README.md

 # Compilation

-CRITERIA
-MEETS SPECIFICATIONS

-Your code should compile.
+CRITERIA: MEETS SPECIFICATIONS: Your code should compile.

 :white_check_mark: Code must compile without errors with cmake and make.